 Several viewers would have wondered what the ending of ‘Rick and Morty’ signifies.
 Well, it re-affirms the protagonist’s mental health status.
 Rick is still depicted to be depressed.
 It seems unlikely that he would get out of depression soon.
 His depression is depicted to be a result of loneliness and remorse over his past decisions and self.
 He is shown to be sad several times on the show, often leaving viewers feeling dejected too.
 One such example appears in the third episode of the second season, ‘Auto Erotic Assimilation,’ when he tries to kill himself.

 In the season 4 finale, Rick is depicted to be upset over the past.
 He realizes that he has been a bad father.
-Beth had asked him to choose whether he wants her to stay with him and be a part of his life or leave.
+Beth had asked him to choose whether he wanted her to stay with him and be a part of his life or leave.
 However, Rick couldn’t choose, and hence, he went for an option where he could do both.
 He cloned Beth so that one Beth could stay with him while another could leave.
 While that might seem like a win-win situation, it is quite a selfish one.

 Lastly, Rick’s depression is also a result of his loneliness.
 In the final episode, Morty is shown to have connected with Summer more.
 He had been Rick’s most recent, stable companion.
 However, when Rick asks him whether he and Summer want to know who their real mother is by looking at the memory vial, neither of them is interested.
-Then, he tries to switch on Phoenix Person, in hopes of rekindling his friendship.
+Then, he tries to switch on Phoenix Person in hopes of rekindling his friendship.
 However, Phoenix Person is too enraged to do so.
 Hence, that serves as another indication of Rick finding himself to be lonely in his old age.

 Rick and Morty Season 4 Post Credits Scene